elastic/kibana/rfcs/text/0011_global_search.md

-Main drawback of this decision is that if a `find` API consumer is going to perform multiple `find` requests and only uses the last one (For example in the UI, a debounced `find` triggered on end-user keypress: On every new keypress, a new search is performed and the previous, potentially still executing, `find` call will still be executed)
+Main drawback of this decision is that if a `find` API consumer is going to perform multiple `find` requests and only uses the last one (For example in the UI, a debounced `find` triggered on end-user keypress: On every new keypress, a new search is performed and the previous, potentially still executing, `find` call will still be executed), it can't cancel the previous active search, resulting on potential useless http calls and resources consumption.

 We could add an optional cancellation signal or observable in `GlobalSearchOptions` and propagate it to result providers.
 That way `find` calls could be aborted.